South Dakota Public Broadcasting: History

 Educational broadcasting in South Dakota began in 1919 with experimental broadcasts at USD's College of Engineering.
 USD was granted a full license in 1922, and went on the air that May 29 as WEAJ.
 It became KUSD in 1925.
 By 1952, the station settled at 690 AM at 1,000 watts, operating only during daylight hours to protect CBF in Montreal.
 In 1967, it acquired an FM sister station, KUSD-FM at 89.7.
 Also in 1967, South Dakota State University in Brookings signed on KESD-FM.
 The three stations merged in 1982 as South Dakota Public Radio.

 On July 5, 1961, KUSD-TV signed on the air as the state's first educational television station.
-Seven more stations signed on from 1967 to 1975, extending its reach to parts of Minnesota and Iowa.
+Seven more stations signed on from 1967 to 1975, extending the network's reach to parts of Minnesota and Iowa.
+The network's name changed from South Dakota ETV to South Dakota Public Television in 1970.

-South Dakota Public Radio merged with South Dakota Public Television, which operated the television network, and ownership of the licenses was transferred from the individual universities to the State Board of Directors for Educational Telecommunications (ET Board), in 1985 to form South Dakota Public Broadcasting.
-As a part of state government SDPB operates within the Bureau of Information and Telecommunication.
+In 1985, South Dakota Public Radio merged with South Dakota Public Television to form South Dakota Public Broadcasting.
+Ownership of the licenses was transferred from the individual universities to the State Board of Directors for Educational Telecommunications (ET Board).
+As a part of state government SDPB operates within the Bureau of Information and Technology.
 Between 1985 and 1991, five other stations joined the radio network.
 One of them was KCSD, which signed on in 1985 as part of a partnership between Sioux Falls College (now the University of Sioux Falls) and the ET Board in to improve the network's reception in South Dakota's largest city.
 Until 2013, KCSD's license was held by the University of Sioux Falls and operated by the state network under a management agreement.
 The network bought KCSD outright in 2013.

-In 1992, a Chevrolet Suburban was taken on a joyride through the Vermillion Golf Course, where KUSD (AM)'s towers were located.
+In 1992, a Chevrolet Suburban went on a joyride through the Vermillion Golf Course, where KUSD (AM)'s towers were located.
 The Suburban crashed into one of the AM station's towers and knocked it down.
 While a judge ordered the suspect to pay $48,000, the insurance settlement was not large enough to restore full operations, and KUSD (AM) went off the air for good in 1994.

 KUSD-TV's signal had long been spotty in parts of Sioux Falls, even though the channel 2 analog signal traveled a very long distance under normal conditions.
 Some parts of the area didn't get a clear signal from KUSD-TV until cable gained more penetration in the 1980s.
 To solve this problem, KCSD-TV signed on in 1995, significantly improving coverage in the state's largest city.

-As of February 2017, SDPR now broadcasts the main network over the fifth digital subchannel of the SDPB Television stations, and classical music (which airs on the radio stations' second HD channel) on the television stations' sixth digital subchannel.
+As of February 2017, SDPB now broadcasts the main network over the fifth digital subchannel of the SDPB Television stations, and classical music (which airs on the radio stations' second HD channel) on the television stations' sixth digital subchannel.

 Radio stations

-South Dakota Public Radio airs a mix of news and talk from NPR, Public Radio Exchange (PRX), American Public Media (APM), the BBC World Service and other sources.
+SDPB airs a mix of news and talk from NPR, Public Radio Exchange (PRX), American Public Media (APM), the BBC World Service and other sources.
 Stations in the lineup include: